 TIP: With Remind, teachers and counselors can stay in touch digitally with families who use government-issued cell phones or don’t have internet access.
 In turn, families also have the ability to reach someone at their school via two-way texting, so they don’t need to worry about downloading apps or paying additional fees.

-Students usually don’t know their 2021-2022 class schedules until late in the summer, but that doesn’t mean they can’t start the school year confidently.
-Cohorts of at-risk students can work together with their 2020-2021 teachers to complete summer work or prepare for expectations at the next grade level.
+Students usually don’t know their new class schedules until late in the summer, but that doesn’t mean they can’t start the school year confidently.
+Cohorts of at-risk students can work together with their teachers from the previous year to complete summer work or prepare for expectations at the next grade level.
 This way, their existing relationships can be leveraged toward new ones, allowing students to start strong with unfamiliar teachers.

 Even if they have no formal expectations for summer academics, at-risk students can benefit from programs like Khan Academy and reading challenges at your local public library.
 Pizza Hut’s Book It! program, which rewards children for reading with free pizza, is back this summer, too.